-The Policy and Communications team takes policy direction from the Board, and our work generally flows through four policy committees: Intergovernmental Affairs; Public Safety and Health; Environment; and Community and Economic Development
+The Advocacy team takes policy direction from the Board, and our work generally flows through four policy committees: Intergovernmental Affairs; Public Safety and Health; Environment; and Community and Economic Development.

-A policy advisor is assigned to work with and on behalf of each committee.
-We also assign the portfolio for every provincial ministry to a policy advisor and a Board member is appointed to 'shadow' each ministry.
+An advocacy advisor is assigned to work with and on behalf of each committee.
+We also assign the portfolio for every provincial ministry to an advocacy advisor and a Board member is appointed to 'shadow' each ministry.
 This allows SUMA staff and Board members to better understand each ministry's work and respond to it well.
 A strong understanding of each ministry gives SUMA a strategic advantage when responding to shifts in provincial direction.

 The Advocacy section of our website is a great place to get familiar with some of the key issues SUMA is working on, what we've done in the past, and the research we've gathered for members.
-Watch Urban Update and our social media feeds for more opportunities to help guide the voice of urban Saskatchewan.
+Watch Municipal Update and our social media feeds for more opportunities to help guide the voice of Saskatchewan's hometowns.

-YOUR URBAN GOVERNMENT TEAM
+YOUR HOMETOWN TEAM